 The travel industry is on hold, but we can still dream and plan ahead.
-On this page, we will post the latest news as well as inspiring quizzes and other tools about Norway as a destination.
+On this page, we will post the latest news and other useful tools about Norway as a destination.

 Dear business colleagues,

 These are strange and uncertain times.
 As the whole world focuses on how to handle the COVID-19 situation, the travel industry is on hold more or less all over the world.
 In spite of this difficult situation, we are planning for a better future and are preparing for the time when the world can open up again.

 This new situation has made it necessary to find new ways of cooperating with and supporting our business partners in Norway and abroad.
 On these pages you will find updated information on our planned activities for the coming days and months, including links to new videos and virtual guided tours at museums and attractions.
 In this way, we hope to give you further knowledge about Norway and the products we can offer.
 We will also do our best to ensure that all our business contacts can get as much help as possible to keep business going and to start up again after the crisis.

 We are here to support you and we look forward to the day when we can welcome you and your customers to Norway again.

 In the meantime, we hope that you stay safe and healthy.

 On this page we will publish videos from various destinations in Norway.
 This will give you the opportunity to experience sights, attractions, activities, and other products from various regions in the country.

 Some suppliers cancel our bookings without just cause.
 What can we do about that?